GeorgeWilliamStrong/forge/README.md

 ### What Forge isn't for
 Currently, Forge only supports two-dimensional modelling.
 Extending the code to three-dimensional modelling is trivial.
 Scalability of three-dimensional modelling is **not trivial**.
 However, with the recent rapid rise in easy-to-use distributed PyTorch training frameworks (e.g. [Ray](https://docs.ray.io/en/latest/index.html), [Horovod](https://horovod.ai/) and [PyTorch Lightning](https://www.pytorchlightning.ai/)), perhaps scalability is not as far off as it may seem...

-If three-dimensional modelling and/or production grade performance is required, use [stride](https://www.stride.codes/).
+Forge is designed and built for research and prototyping.
+If three-dimensional modelling and/or production grade performance are required, use [stride](https://www.stride.codes/).